-For each new program submission PEQAB posts on its website the full application submitted by a postsecondary institution, with the exception of proprietary and personal information and faculty CVs.
+For each new program submission PEQAB posts on its website the full application submitted by a postsecondary institution, with the exception of personal information such as faculty CVs.

 Renewals/Expedited Renewals

 For each application to renew consent PEQAB posts only the application letter from the institution to the Minister, a program abstract and the program course schedule.